 From time to time, a person in a position of ongoing responsibility (e.g., patch manager, translation manager, etc.) will become unable to perform the duties of the position.
-It may be because the job turned out to be more work than he anticipated, or it may be due to other factors: a change in responsibilities at his job, a new baby, or whatever.
+It may be because the job turned out to be more work than he anticipated, or it may be due to other factors: a change in employment, a new baby, whatever.

 When a person gets swamped like this, he usually doesn't notice it right away.
 It happens by slow degrees, and there's no point at which he consciously realizes that he can no longer fulfill the duties of the role.
 Instead, the rest of the project just doesn't hear much from him for a while.
 Then there will suddenly be a flurry of activity, as he feels guilty for neglecting the project for so long and sets aside a night to catch up.
 Then you won't hear from him for a while longer, and then there might or might not be another flurry.
 But there's rarely an unsolicited formal resignation.
 To resign would mean openly acknowledging to himself that his circumstances have changed and that his ability to fulfill a committment has been permanently reduced.
-People are often reluctant to admit that.
+This is something that people are often reluctant to admit.

 Therefore, it's up to you and the others in the project to notice what's happening — or rather, not happening — and to ask the person what's going on.
 The inquiry should be friendly and 100% guilt-free.
 Your purpose is to find out a piece of information, not to make the person feel bad.
 Generally, the inquiry should be visible to the rest of the project, but if you know of some special reason why a private inquiry would be better, that's fine too.
 The main reason to do it publicly is so that if the person responds by saying that he won't be able to do the job anymore, there's a context established for your next public post: a request for a new person to fill that role.